yedivanseven/CheckerPy/README.md

 ```python
 out = Limited(3, 'the level of detail', lo='a', hi='z')
 ```
-you get `WrongTypeError: Cannot compare type int of the level of detail with limits of types str and str!` raised and logged.
+you get a `WrongTypeError: Cannot compare type int of the level of detail with limits of types str and str!` raised and logged.

 ##### 1.2.4 OneOf